AkBKukU/udev-device-setup-demo/README.md

    c:196
 ```

-*`notify-send` is a command to let you send a message as a notification in your
-Desktop Envoirnment*

 3. Create scripts

-either make one script per button or a single script with a button parameter.
+Either make one script per button or a single script with a button parameter.